erandirjunior/plug-route/doc/defining-routes.md

     $route->get($callback, $route);
 });
 ```
-**The middlewares should implement the PlugRoute\Middleware\PlugRouteMiddleware interface and can return a Request type data**
+**The middlewares should implement the PlugRoute\Middleware\PlugRouteMiddleware interface and can return a Request data type**

 **Important: see the more examples [here](../example)**